MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Providers.md

 ## Short description

-Describes how Windows PowerShell providers provide access to data and components that would not otherwise be easily accessible at the command line.
+Describes how PowerShell providers provide access to data and components that would not otherwise be easily accessible at the command line.
 The data is presented in a consistent format that resembles a file system drive.

 ## Long description

-Windows PowerShell providers are Microsoft .NET Framework-based programs that make the data in a specialized data store available in Windows PowerShell so that you can view and manage it.
+PowerShell providers are Microsoft .NET Framework-based programs that make the data in a specialized data store available in PowerShell so that you can view and manage it.

 The data that a provider exposes appears in a drive, and you access the data